 - The journey of police reform has started; much has been achieved but much still needs to be done to achieve long-term sustainability and our vision of "sustained excellence in service and protection". - Scotland's communities are growing and continuing to diversify.
-Policing must adapt to remain relevant and legitimate. - The needs of people in society are changing.
+Policing must adapt services to remain relevant and legitimate including recognition of, and sensitivity towards, the needs of communities in rural, remote and urban areas. - The terrorist threats Scotland and the UK faces are more diverse than before.
+We therefore face an unpredictable situation and increased risk. - The needs of people in society are changing.
 The scale and shape of demand is changing.
-Demands on policing are growing and increasingly focused towards addressing vulnerability and the consequences of inequalities. - In order to meet the evolving needs of all of Scotland's communities we must create the capacity to focus on prevention and prioritise protection based on threat, risk and harm in the public, private and virtual space. - We need to focus on ensuring that we have the skills, tools and capacity to address future needs rather than focusing on the size or structure of our organisation. - Failure to invest in our people and infrastructure will compromise our ability to deliver the policing service that Scotland needs.
+Demands on policing are growing and increasingly focused towards addressing vulnerability and the consequences of inequalities. - In order to meet the evolving needs of all of Scotland's communities we must create the capacity to focus on prevention and prioritise protection based on threat, risk and harm in the public, private and virtual space. - To improve the positive effect of local policing we must encourage meaningful local collaboration with all partners, recognising the added value 3rd sector organisations can bring. - We need to focus on ensuring that we have the skills, tools and capacity to address future needs rather than focusing on the size or structure of our organisation. - Failure to invest in our people and infrastructure will compromise our ability to deliver the policing service that Scotland needs.